Recruit - Selection Process

 - Be open and honest in your answers.
 Be yourself.
 The panel is not expecting perfection.

-All applicants applying for a Police Auxiliary Officer (Property Management) are required to meet the requirements for the job role.
-Recruitment assessments are comprehensive and take into consideration prior work performance, integrity factors to include traffic and criminal history, and assessment against essential criteria relevant to the role of a Police Auxiliary Officer (Property Management).
+All applicants applying for a Police Officer position are required to meet assessment criteria for the role.
+Recruitment assessments are comprehensive and take into consideration prior work performance, integrity factors to include traffic and criminal history, psychological suitability, physical ability and assessment against essential criteria relevant to the job role.
 For applicants that proceed through the selection process to Review Panel, they are assessed holistically using all information collected during the recruitment process.
 This enables the Review Panel to make an overall determination in regard to the suitability of each applicant.

-Applicants that are not considered suitable for progression to Stage 3 Assessments will be advised at the conclusion of the process.
+Applicants that are not considered suitable for progression to Stage 3 Assessments will be given an individual reapplication date (if applicable).
+If you are given a reapply date, we encourage you to reapply.

 Learn More About Stage 3